mikecokina/elisa/README.rst

     * ``asini`` - in Solar radii
     * ``mass_ratio`` - mass ratio (M_2/M_1), also known as `q`

-There are already specified global minimal and maximal values for parameters, but user is free to adjust parameters which might work better for him.
+There are already specified global minimal and maximal values for parameters, but user is highly encouraged to adjust parameter boundaries which might work better for the particular case.

-Parameter set to be `fixed` is will not be fitted and its value will stay fixed during the fitting procedure.
-User can also setup `constraint` for any parameter.
-It is allowed to put bounds only on parameter using other free parameters, otherwise the parameter should stay fixed.
+Parameter set to be `fixed` will not be fitted and its value will stay fixed during the fitting procedure.
+User can also setup `constraint` for any parameter. (pod to by som dal priklad na constrained parameter) It is allowed to put bounds only on parameter using other free parameters, otherwise the parameter should stay fixed. (nechapem tuto vetu)

 In this part you can see minimal example of code providing fitting.
 Sample radial velocity curve was obtained by parameters::